aptly-dev/aptly/README.rst

 * controlled update of one or more packages in snapshot from upstream mirror, tracking dependencies (+)
 * publish self-made packages as Debian repositories (+)

+Current limitations:

+* source packages, debian-installer and translations not supported yet
+* checksums and signature are not verified while downloading
+* deleting created items is not implemented
+* cleaning up stale files is not implemented

 Currently aptly is under heavy development, so please use it with care.

 .. contents::